fanfanlatulipe26/XGZP6897D/README.md

 |1≤P<2 |4096|
 |P<1| 8192|

-« the K value is selected according to the positive pressure value only, like -100～100kPa,the K value is 64.”
+The K value is selected according to the positive pressure value only, like -100～100kPa,the K value is 64.

 ## Installation
 Easy install from the Arduino library manager or manually.